MohamedKiouaz/fps_highlights/ReadMe.md

 # Apex Legends Filtering Script

-This script is designed to filter out interesting frames in an Apex Legends video record and save them to a new mp4 file.
-Interesting frames are defined as those where the player is dealing damage or near the champion.
-The interesting frames and the ones immediately before or after them are written to the filtered clip.
+Are you looking to create a highlights reel of your *best moments* in Apex Legends?
+Look no further!
+With this script, you can easily filter through your gameplay footage and extract only the most action-packed and exciting moments.
+Simply gather and label a dataset of interesting and not interesting frames, train a machine learning model, and let the script do the rest.
+The resulting video clip will feature all the high-stakes battles and triumphant victories you want to remember, without any of the dull downtime in between.
+Whether you're a seasoned pro or a newcomer to the game, this script is a must-have tool for any Apex Legends fan looking to relive their greatest moments.

 ## Fast Start
 - Install Python
 - Install the dependencies
 - In `main.py`, set `generate_inputs=True`.
 This will generate the inputs for the machine learning model.
 - Sort the inputs in the `inputs` folder into 2 folders: `true` and `false`.
 The `true` folder contains the interesting frames, and the `false` folder contains the not interesting frames.
 You need to get at least 2k images in total.
 - Train the machine learning model using `ml.py`.
 This should not take too long.
 - In `main.py`, set `generate_inputs=False`.
 This will use the machine learning model to filter the video.
 - In `main.py`, set the `folder` variable to the path to the directory containing the video files to be filtered.